The Science of Pulleys

-- Then, string the rope up over the back of a chair or over a doorknob and have them pull down on it.
+- Then, string the rope up over a doorknob or over a broom handle (lay the broom handle over a gap between two desks) and have them sit on the floor and pull down on the rope.
 It feels easier* to pull the rope down to lift the object than it did to push the object up with their hands.
-But they can only lift is as high as where the pulley action is happening (e.g. the doorknob).
+But they can only lift the object as high as where the pulley action is happening (e.g. height of the doorknob).

-- Then throw a rope over the side of a slide platform (or around a railing on an open staircase: http://handsonaswegrow.com/simple-machines-for-kids-the-pulley/) and put a kid up there to reel it in.
-Look how high you can lift something when you use this tool!
+- Then throw a rope over the side of a slide platform (or around a railing on an open staircase: http://handsonaswegrow.com/simple-machines-for-kids-the-pulley/) and have the child haul something up as high as they can.
+Look how high you can lift something heavy when you use this tool!

 Where to find a pulley:

-Notice that none of those examples use an actual “pulley” from a store – they used a chair or doorknob, a slide platform or a stair railing.
-You’re getting pulley action just by wrapping a rope around an object and pulling.
+Notice that none of those examples above use an actual “pulley” from a store – they used a broom handle or doorknob, a slide platform or a stair railing.
+You’re getting pulley action just by wrapping a rope over an object and pulling down.

-You can also rig a “pulley” with other objects you may have:
+You can also rig a “pulley” substitute with other objects you may have:

 - A rolling pin pulley: http://cabinetofcuriositiesva.com/2014/08/21/a-lesson-on-simple-machines-simply-worked/)